tambrulee/portfolio_project/README.md

 - A simple, jargon-free introduction.
 - Brief descriptions of projects with real-world applications.
 - A visually engaging portfolio with screenshots or demos.

+### Built With

+This section should list any major frameworks/libraries used to bootstrap your project.
+Leave any add-ons/plugins for the acknowledgements section.
+Here are a few examples.

+* HTML5
+* CSS5
+* Bootstrap

+#### Styling

+* Font Awesome

+### Known Bugs